 Action:

-The child’s lawyer should contact and meet with the parents/legal guardians/caretakers of the child with permission of their lawyer.
+The child’s lawyer should contact and meet with the parents/legal guardians/caretakers of the child with permission of their lawyer(s).

 Action:

-The lawyer should obtain necessary releases of information in order to thoroughly investigate the case.
+The child’s lawyer should obtain necessary releases of information in order to thoroughly investigate the case.

 Action:

-The lawyer should interview individuals involved with the child.
+The child’s lawyer should interview individuals involved with the child client.

 Action:

-The lawyer should review relevant photographs, video or audio tapes and other evidence.
-When necessary, the lawyer should obtain protective orders to obtain access to such evidence.
+The child’s lawyer should review relevant photographs, video or audio tapes and other evidence.
+When necessary, the child’s lawyer should obtain protective orders to obtain access to such evidence.

 Action:

-A lawyer should research and review relevant statutes and case law to identify defenses and legal arguments to support the child’s case.
+The child’s lawyer should research and review relevant statutes and case law to identify defenses and legal arguments to support the child client’s case.

 Commentary:

-In conducting the investigation and utilizing its results to formulate a legal course of action on behalf of a child, lawyers must also utilize that information to understand the child in a larger context as a multidimensional being.
-The lawyer must become familiar with his or her client’s world, maintain an open mind regarding his or her client’s differences and ensure objective assessment of the child’s circumstances, desires and needs in the context of the child’s connection to family, culture and community.
-To achieve the child’s individualized goals for the legal proceeding, within the bounds of confidentiality, the lawyer should encourage, when advantageous to the child, the involvement of family and community resources to resolve the issues the child and family face.
-The lawyer should be familiar with procedures to obtain funds for evaluation or assessment of the client.
+In conducting the investigation and utilizing its results to formulate a legal course of action on behalf of a child client, lawyers must also utilize that information to understand the child client in a larger context as a multidimensional being.
+The child’s lawyer must become familiar with his or her client’s world, maintain an open mind regarding his or her client’s differences and ensure objective assessment of the child client’s circumstances, desires and needs in the context of the child client’s connection to family, culture and community.
+To achieve the child client’s individualized goals for the legal proceeding, within the bounds of confidentiality, the child’s lawyer should encourage, when advantageous to the child client, the involvement of family and community resources to resolve the issues the child client and family face.
+The lawyer should be familiar with procedures to obtain funds for evaluation or assessment of the child client.

 Action:

-The child’s lawyer should work with a team that includes investigators and social workers to prepare the child’s case.
-If necessary, the lawyer should petition the OPDS for funds.
+The child’s lawyer should work with a team that includes investigators and social workers to prepare the child client’s case.
+If necessary, the child’s lawyer should petition the OPDS for funds.

 Commentary:

-If possible, the child’s lawyer should work with a team that includes social workers and investigators who can meet with the child and assist in investigating the underlying issues that arise as cases proceed.
+If possible, the child’s lawyer should work with a team that includes social workers and investigators who can meet with the child client and assist in investigating the underlying issues that arise as cases proceed.
 If not possible, the lawyer is still responsible for gaining all pertinent case information, being mindful of not making himself a witness.

-The child’s lawyer should review the child welfare agency case file.
+The child’s lawyer should review the child client’s welfare agency case file.

 Action: